- Corporate Governance Report (PDF: 5895KB)last updated on June 26, 2026

 Conclusion: The Shimizu Board of Directors evaluated and determined the Board of Directors as a whole to be operating effectively.

-Status of response to issues indicated in the last evaluation of effectiveness in FY2023 (covering April 2023 to March 2024)
+Status of response to issues indicated in the last evaluation of effectiveness in FY2024 (covering April 2024 to March 2025)

 The Board of Directors has made consistent efforts to resolve issues and make improvements as follows.
 The Board of Directors will continue to strive for further improvement.